Bucareli Treaty

-The treaty sought to channel the demands of US citizens for alleged damage to their property caused by internal wars of the Mexican Revolution from 1910 to 1921.
+The treaty sought to channel the demands of U.S. citizens for alleged damage to their property caused by internal wars of the Mexican Revolution from 1910 to 1921.
 The meetings were held in Mexico City and were conducted in a building owned by the federal government of Mexico at 85 Bucareli Street, hence the treaty's nickname.
 Negotiations began on May 15, 1923, and ended on August 13.
-The treaty was signed by Mexican President Álvaro Obregón, primarily to obtain diplomatic recognition from the US government, led by President Warren G. Harding.
+The treaty was signed by Mexican President Álvaro Obregón, primarily to obtain diplomatic recognition from the U.S. government, led by President Warren G. Harding.
 But the ratification processes were ambiguous in the United States, and even violent and unrecognized in Mexico.

 Mexican President Plutarco Elías Calles agreed to comply with this treaty after negotiation, but afterward canceled the treaty.

 Background

 The situation in Mexico was marked by political instability and constant military revolts.
 Part of the relative weakness of President Álvaro Obregón's government came from the fact that the United States had not recognized the postrevolutionary regime.

-The 1917 Mexican Constitution, with its strong socialist and nationalist influence, had hurt many US interests, which made US President Warren G. Harding refuse to recognize Obregón as legitimate.
-The US also demanded the repeal of several articles of the Mexican Constitution of 1917 or at least their exemption for the US.
-For Obregón, US recognition of his government was a priority to avoid the constant threat of war.
-Barely nine years earlier, the US had occupied Veracruz.
+The 1917 Mexican Constitution, with its strong socialist and nationalist influence, had hurt many U.S. interests, which made U.S. President Warren G. Harding refuse to recognize Obregón as legitimate.
+The U.S. also demanded the repeal of several articles of the Mexican Constitution of 1917 or at least their exemption for the U.S. For Obregón, U.S. recognition of his government was a priority to avoid the constant threat of war.
+Barely nine years earlier, the U.S. had occupied Veracruz.
 Recognition was also essential for Obregón to deal with the internal split and regional rebellion, as we have seen later in the Delahuertista rebellion in December 1923.

-The devastation and the disorder caused by the Mexican Revolution made Obregón consider foreign direct investment to be necessary to rebuild the Mexican economy, but the US conditioned its recognition of Obregon with a treaty by which Mexico would guarantee the rights of property of US citizens living in Mexico and US oil companies operating in Mexico.
+The devastation and the disorder caused by the Mexican Revolution made Obregón consider foreign direct investment to be necessary to rebuild the Mexican economy, but the U.S. conditioned its recognition of Obregon with a treaty by which Mexico would guarantee the rights of property of U.S. citizens living in Mexico and U.S. oil companies operating in Mexico.
 The oil problem stemmed from Article 27 of the Mexican Constitution, which stated that Mexico was in direct control of everything on Mexican soil.
-That affected possession and extraction of oil by US and European oil companies.
+That affected possession and extraction of oil by U.S. and European oil companies.

 The low-profile negotiations that led to the treaty took place from May to August 1923 at the Secretariat of the Interior building on Avenida Bucareli, in Mexico City.

-The following conditions were demanded by the US to the Mexican government:
+The following conditions were demanded by the U.S. to the Mexican government: